 Patrick retired to Tampa after a 30-year career in the Miami-Dade School System, and promptly found himself teaching English and Modern Languages at USF and Hillsborough Community College.
 He is a certified Great Books discussion leader, and has been the principal moderator for Tampa Bay Great Books programs since their inception.
 Patrick graduated summa cum laude from Florida State, earned a Master’s in Linguistics from Georgetown, and pursued Doctoral studies at the University of Miami.

 Recently retired as the CEO of a technology instrumentation manufacturer, Kevin is a 30 year veteran of the laser and optics industry.
 He is an avid participant in OLLI courses, having taken more than 20 courses (from both USF and Eckerd) in the last two years.
+Kevin is a member of the Advisory Board and Executive Committee of the Osher Lifelong Learning Institute at the University of South Florida.
 He is the former Chairman of the Florida Business Incubator and is a certified Great Books Moderator, currently conducting sessions in Temple Terrace and Dunedin.
 Kevin graduated from Dartmouth College many centuries ago, has been married for 43 years and is the proud father of two boys and the grandfather of several more.

 Joel is a retired physician with undergraduate degrees from the University of Florida, and an M.D. from the University of Lausanne, Switzerland.
 A specialist in Gastroenterology and Internal Medicine, Joel was Chief of Medicine at the Bay Area’s largest hospital, Tampa General.
 Joel is a certified Great Books discussion leader, frequently drawing from his extensive personal library.